stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 miners.
 They must spend competitive amounts of BTC to have a chance of earning STX.

+## Design

+To achieve these goals this proposal makes the following changes to the stacks protocol:

-To achieve fast block times, this proposal advocates for decoupling Stacks tenure changes from Bitcoin block arrivals.
-A miner may create many Stacks blocks per Bitcoin block, and the next miner must confirm _all of them_.
-There are no more microblocks or Bitcoin-anchored blocks; instead, there are only Nakamoto Stacks blocks.
+1. **Decouple Stacks tenure changes from Bitcoin block arrivals.** A miner may create many Stacks blocks per Bitcoin block, and the next miner must confirm _all of them_.
+There are no more microblocks or Bitcoin-anchored blocks; instead, there are only Nakamoto Stacks blocks. **This will achieve fast block times.**
+1. **Require stackers to collaborate before the next block can be produced.**

-To ensure that miners are able to confirm all prior Stacks blocks, and ensure that they do not produce forks, PoX Stackers are now required to collectively validate, store, sign, and replicate each Stacks block the miner produces before the next block can be produced.
+PoX Stacksrs will need to collectively validate, store, sign, and replicate each Stacks block the miner produces before the next block can be produced to be selected by cryptographic sortition.
 Stackers must do this in order to earn their PoX payouts and unlock their STX (i.e. PoX is now treated as compensation from the miner for playing this essential role).
 In the proposed system, a cryptographic sortition only selects a new miner; it does not give the miner the power to orphan confirmed transactions as it does today.
+This will ensure that miners **do not produce fork and are able to confirm all prior Stacks blocks prior to selection.**
-Instead, a cryptographic sortition causes the Stackers to carry out a _tenure change_ by (a) agreeing on a "last-signed" block from the current miner, and (b) agreeing to only sign blocks from the new miner which descend from this last-signed block.
+1. **Use stackers to police miner behavior.**  A cryptographic sortition causes the Stackers to carry out a _tenure change_ by (a) agreeing on a "last-signed" block from the current miner, and (b) agreeing to only sign blocks from the new miner which descend from this last-signed block.
 Thus, Stackers police miner behavior --  Stackers prevent miners from mining forks during their tenure, and ensure that they begin their tenures by building atop the canonical chain tip.
+This **further prevents miners from forking the stacks blockchain.**

-To ensure Bitcoin finality, Stacks miners commit to the _indexed block hash_ of the first block produced by the last Stacks miner in their block-commit transactions on Bitcoin.
+1. **Require Stacks miners to commit the _indexed block hash_ of the first block produced by the last Stacks miner in their block-commit transactions on Bitcoin.**
 This is the SHA512/256 hash of both the _consensus hash_ of all previously-accepted burnchain transactions that Stacks recognizes, as well as the hash of the block itself (a `block-commit` today only contains the hash of the Stacks block).
-This anchors the Stacks chain history to Bitcoin up to the start of the previous miner's tenure, _as well as_ all causally-dependent Bitcoin state that Stacks has processed.
-This ensures that the history of tenure changes up to (but excluding) the most recent tenure change is written to Bitcoin, and thus as difficult to erase as any other Bitcoin transaction.
-It further ensures that a node with an up-to-date copy of the Stacks chain state can identify which Stacks blocks are affected by a Bitcoin reorg, so it can begin recovering the affected Stacks transactions.
+This will anchor the Stacks chain history to Bitcoin up to the start of the previous miner's tenure, _as well as_ all causally-dependent Bitcoin state that Stacks has processed.
+This **ensures Bitcoin finality**, **resolves miner connectivity issues** by putting fork prevention on stackers, and allows nodes with up-to-date copies of the Stacks chain state to **identify which Stacks blocks are affected by a Bitcoin reorg** and recover the affected Stacks transactions.

-This proposal advocates for a Stacker-driven approach to Bitcoin reorg recovery.
-If a Bitcoin reorg happens, Stackers identify the sequence of now-orphaned Stacks transactions that miners must replay in order to preserve them in the Stacks blockchain across the fork.
+1. **Stackers identify the sequence of orphaned transactions after a fork for transaction replay.**
 This can be implemented after this SIP is ratified because it is not consensus-critical, and can be deployed incrementally because it only requires sufficient numbers of Stackers to cooperate.

-Finally, this proposal advocates for adopting a Bitcoin MEV solution which alters the probability that a miner wins sortition such that the probability of winning has the following properties:
+1. **Adopt a Bitcoin MEV solution which punishes block-commit censorship.** The probability should be altered such that:

-* The probability of winning is non-zero only if the miner attempted to mine in the majority of the past ten cryptographic sortitions.
-This is not true today -- if a miner is the sole miner in a Bitcoin block, then it has 100% chance of winning.
+    1. The probability of winning is non-zero only if the miner attempted to mine in the majority of the past ten cryptographic sortitions.
+This is not true today -- if a miner is the sole miner in a
+    Bitcoin block, then it has 100% chance of winning.
 In this system, it can be the case that no miner has a non-zero chance of winning.
 A Bitcoin MEV miner who spends a _de minimis_ PoX payout in Bitcoin blocks it wins, but does not compete in other blocks, will _never_ win sortition unless the Bitcoin miner also has the majority of Bitcoin mining power.

-* The probability of winning is inversely proportional to the larger of either the system's total commits in the current block, or the system's median total commits over the past ten blocks.
+    1. The probability of winning is inversely proportional to the larger of either the system's total commits in the current block, or the system's median total commits over the past ten blocks.
     This means that a sudden decrease in the Bitcoin block's total PoX payout, such as due to the exclusion of other Stacks miners' `block-commit`s by a Bitcoin MEV miner, does _not_ increase the likelihood that the MEV miner's _de minimis_ `block-commit` wins.

-* The probability of winning is absolute, not relative.
+    1. The probability of winning is absolute, not relative.
 The sum of each miner's probability of winning may be less than 1.0, meaning that there is a chance that a cryptographic sortition chooses no winner even if there are `block-commit`s present.
 This outcome is treated as an empty sortition.

+All together these changes will achieve the goals outlined in section 2.4, resolving key areas of improvement for the stacks protocol.

 # Specification